Monbar Hotel attack: Trials

 The trial of Frugoli and Mattei opened on 30 November 1987 in Pau.
 Mattei, who had previously been released after serving one year of a 20-year sentence for armed assault, retracted his previous confession.
 Frugoli, however, acknowledged that he had set out to kill ETA members.

-Frugoli stated that he had been recruited by two members of the Spanish secret services, codenamed "Francis" and "Miguel", at a bar in Marseilles port.
+Frugoli stated that he had been recruited by two members of the Spanish secret services, codenamed "Francis" and "Miguel", at a bar in Marseille port.
 With Mattei, Frugoli made several trips to San Sebastián to receive instructions for the attack, the last at the Orly Hotel three days prior.
 Frugoli claimed that "Francis" had offered him 100,000 francs for carrying out the attack and 50,000 more for each person killed.
 "Francis" then met them in Bayonne, supplying them with the weapons used in the attack and the identities of the desired targets.
 Both Frugoli and Mattei identified "Francis" as José Amedo Fouce, a police sub-commissioner in Bilbao.
 Hotel records showed that Amedo had stayed in the Orly hotel at the same time as Frugoli and Mattei.
 The French judges issued an international arrest warrant for Amedo, whose spokesman denied the charges.

 On 2 December 1987, both defendants were sentenced to life imprisonment, with a recommendation that Mattei should serve no less than eighteen years in prison.
 Frugoli's sentence was subsequently reduced to twenty years in prison.
 Their accomplices in the attack were never identified.

 Lawyers for the prosecution suspected that "Miguel" was Michel Dominguez, a Spanish police officer of French origin who worked with Amedo.
 In April 1990, a waiter at Londres Hotel and a security employee at the Kursaal casino in San Sebastián both stated that they had seen Amedo and Dominguez on various occasions in the company of Mattei and other GAL mercenaries.

 In March 1991, the case against Amedo and Dominguez in relation to the Monbar attack was dropped due to lack of evidence.
 However, in September 1991, both Amedo and Dominguez were sentenced to 108 years in prison for organizing other GAL attacks.
 In November 1994, Spanish High Court judge Baltasar Garzón reopened the case against both men for the Monbar attack.
 Subsequently, three others, Julián Sancristóbal, Juan Alberto Perote and Francisco Álvarez, were implicated in the case.
 Sancristóbal had been the former director of state security, Perote the former head of the Spanish secret service, and Álvarez had been head of the anti-terrorist squad.
 They all denied the accusations.
 The case was closed in October 2001, with Garzón declaring that, although suspicions remained about involvement of some of those accused, there was insufficient evidence to prosecute.